trstlabs/intento/docs/docs/intents/from-connected-chain.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-title: Creating actions from a connected chain
+title: Submitting actions from a connected chain
-description: How to setup automation from a connected chain
+description: How to setup actions from a connected chain
 ---

-## Setting up Automation
+## Setting up Actions

 In the previous step we showed how the action process looks like by submitting an action on Intento.
 You can do this with the [TriggerPortal](https://triggerportal.zone) interface, a IntentoJS front-end integration or locally through the CLI.